morsapaes/pyflink-zeppelin/README.md

 ## Exploring the Movie Lovers on MUBI dataset (Kaggle)

-`ApacheCon@Home 2020_2FH7SDKQ8.zpln` notebook.
+Once Zeppelin is up and running, import the `ApacheCon@Home 2020_2FH7SDKQ8.zpln` notebook.
 You'll be looking at three different files:

 * `mubi_movie_data.csv` - Data from all movies registered on Mubi.